microsoft/nni/docs/source/nas/customize_strategy.rst

 You can find that this strategy does not know the search space beforehand, it passively makes decisions every time ``choice`` is invoked from mutators.
 If a strategy wants to know the whole search space before making any decision (e.g., TPE, SMAC), it can use ``dry_run`` function provided by ``Mutator`` to obtain the space.
 An example strategy can be found :githublink:`here <nni/retiarii/strategy/tpe_strategy.py>`.

-After generating a new model, the strategy can use our provided APIs (e.g., :meth:`nni.retiarii.execution.submit_models`, :meth:`nni.retiarii.execution.is_stopped_exec`) to submit the model and get its reported results.
+After generating a new model, the strategy can use our provided APIs (e.g., :func:`nni.retiarii.execution.submit_models`, :func:`nni.retiarii.execution.is_stopped_exec`) to submit the model and get its reported results.

 Customize a New One-shot Trainer (legacy)
 -----------------------------------------